-Elaine has written a more personal resource based on her own story of being transgender and a person of faith.
+Elaine Sommers has written a more personal resource based on her own story of being transgender and a person of faith.

 Marriage in the Church of England

-Prior to that, and since the April Ashley case (Corbett versus Corbett, 1970/1) Trans people who transitioned were unable to change the gender on their birth certificate and thus prevented from marrying someone of the opposite sex to the one they had ‘become’.
-The 2004 legislation addressed this anomaly so that Trans people who have obtained a full Gender Recognition Certificate are entitled to a new birth certificate in their ‘acquired’ gender and thereby enabled to marry someone of the opposite gender to their current/acquired/transitioned gender.
+Prior to that, and since the April Ashley case (Corbett versus Corbett, 1970/1) trans people who transitioned were unable to change the gender on their birth certificate and thus prevented from marrying someone of the opposite sex to the one they had ‘become’.
+The 2004 legislation addressed this anomaly, so that trans people who have obtained a full Gender Recognition Certificate are entitled to a new birth certificate in their ‘acquired’ gender and thereby enabled to marry someone of the opposite gender to their current/acquired/transitioned gender.

 The only exemption from the Gender Recognition Act that the Church of England obtained in relation to marriage is that, should the officiating minister have reason to understand that the gender of one of the parties to the marriage has been ‘acquired’ (though they may not ask the person to confirm that), they are at liberty, on grounds of conscience, not to conduct the ceremony.
 However, they are still obliged to make the parish church available to the couple, and possibly, to find a minister who will conduct the ceremony for them.

-Currently there is no official Church of England guidance or policy about Trans people who wish to enter the discernment process suggests that openness about one’s transition with those who need to know – confidential information under the Gender Recognition Act – need not be a bar either to discernment or subsequent ordination.
+The experience of several candidates who transitioned prior to entering the discernment process suggests that openness about one’s transition with those who need to know – confidential information under the Gender Recognition Act – need not be a bar either to discernment or subsequent ordination.

 Friends & Allies

-As it works for the full inclusion of Trans people in the Anglican Communion, Changing England is proud to be associated with the following campaigning or support organisations for Trans people:
+As it works for the full inclusion of trans people in the Anglican Communion, Changing England is proud to be associated with the following campaigning or support organisations for trans people:

-The Sibyls – Christian Spirituality for Transgender people in the UK
+The Sibyls – Christian spirituality for transgender people in the UK

-The Gender Trust – the largest UK charity for Trans people
+The Gender Trust – the largest UK charity for trans people

-TransEpiscopal – the US Christian (TEC) Trans support and campaigning group
+TransEpiscopal – the US Christian (TEC) trans support and campaigning group

-Trans Media Watch – campaigning to improve the reporting of Trans peoples’ lives
+Trans Media Watch – campaigning to improve the reporting of trans peoples’ lives

-The Clare Project – a Trans support group based in Brighton & Hove
+The Clare Project – a trans support group based in Brighton & Hove